 In some cases, significant improvements occur in 10 to 15 sessions.
 For more severe cases, particularly ones that involve medication, most therapists recommend intensive outpatient treatment to experience the potential benefits of psychotherapy and medication together.

-Find the Best Treatment Plan With Clear Recovery Center
+Find the Best Treatment Plan With Clear Behavioral Health

-At Clear Recovery Center, we take an individualized approach.
+At Clear Behavioral Health, we take an individualized approach.
 Your therapist will focus on the everyday stressors that you face.
 We devise a unique treatment plan that incorporates evidence-based therapies and holistic approaches to treatment.

 Our virtual mental health programs offer a judgment-free space where individuals can receive the emotional support they need as they develop new skills to build healthy relationships and improve their quality of life.
 Call today at 866.680.0969 or contact us online to learn more.